-This past week I met with a few of my colleagues and family and we ended up discussing the various ways we could de-stress during the week and weekend.
+This past week I met with a few of my former colleagues and we ended up discussing the various ways we tend to de-stress over the weekend.
 I thought many of the suggestions shared were great and wanted to share them with you!

 - Read (reading a book in bed is nice at times)

 - Pray (prayer is simply talking to God about the things that bother you and asking Him to intervene.
 Prayer does not have to be a formal activity.
 Be yourself and relax).

 - Go for a walk with loved ones

 - Photography (“buy a nice camera and take pictures of nature, family, and friends”)

 - Exercise (swim, yoga, walking, jogging, Zumba, aerobics, hiking, gymnastics).
 I just love Refit, a group of free-spirited women who love to dance their stress away.
 Check them out!